SamsungInternet/three-effects/README.md

         function generateTexturesOnAfterPass (ev) {

-            // afterPass can be dispatched multiple times.
-Check when to actually perform the work based on event.passId
+            // afterPass may be dispatched multiple times.
+You can set when to actually perform the work based on event.passId which will be "main" during the last pass. if(ev.passId !== "FX_PASS_N") return;
-            // For convenience, afterPass is also emmited right before the compositing starts with passId === undefined. if(ev.passId !== "FX_PASS_N") return;

             textureUniform.value = someGeneratedTexture;

         }

-        // Attach generateTextures on afterRender event to run it every frame after the scene is rendered(but before the final compositing step) scene.addEventListener("afterRender", generateTexturesAfterRender);
+        // Attach generateTextures on afterRender event to run it every frame after the scene is rendered(but before the final compositing step passes) scene.addEventListener("afterRender", generateTexturesAfterRender);

-        // Alternatively listen on afterPass to tap anywhere in the final compositing pipeline.
+        // Alternatively listen on beforePass/afterPass to tap anywhere in the final compositing pipeline.
 You'll need to check the event.passId property. scene.addEventListener("afterPass", generateTexturesAfterPass);

+        // afterEffects is emmited once all the passes are completed and the original renderTarget set and drawn.
+Texts/hud should be drawn here directly. scene.addEventListener("afterEffects", generateTexturesAfterRender);

-        // Return a function to control the instance and perform cleanup if/when needed return function (args) {
+        // Return an control function to control the effect instance and perform cleanup if/when needed return function (args) {
             if(!args) {
                 delete scene.userData["effect_texture"];